All Episodes

 How frankly absurd.

-Here's uh back to phone.
+Here's back to vote.

 Charleston, South Carolina.